microsoftgraph/msgraph-sdk-design/GraphResponse.md

 ## Performance Considerations

-Lazy deserialization should improve performance for scenarios where customers do not need to immediately access the returned objects.
 Custom deserializer support can enable customers to craft a deserializer optimized for a specific response.

 ## Background